Flytoget: Class 78

 Flytoget purchased eight new 4-car CAF Oaris EMUs from the Spanish manufacturer CAF.
 They started operation in June 2021.
 Even though the EMU's maximum speed is 245 km/h, the infrastructure limits the speed to 210 km/h.

 The trainsets delivered to Flytoget were withdrawn from service after 19 days of operation due to discovery of cracks in the chassis.
 In January 2023, the trainsets resumed operation.

-Future

-New tracks

-There are plans to build two more tracks from Lysaker to Oslo Central Station, including a new tunnel under central Oslo.
-This project is not decided.